-Dermal fillers are injections used to fill out the wrinkles and creases in the skin that occur naturally as we age.
+Dermal fillers (also known as hyaluronic acid fillers and HA fillers) are a non surgical treatment where injections are used to fill out the wrinkles and creases in the skin that occur naturally as we age.
 As we grow older, the body’s natural supply of hyaluronic acid begins to deplete which can cause skin to lose its volume – this is because hyaluronic acid attracts water to the skin and plumps it up.
 Dermal fillers are made from hyaluronic acid and are injected into the skin to smooth out lines and wrinkles by restoring that lost volume.
-They can also be used to hydrate the skin to give it the firmer look associated with youth.
+They can also be used to hydrate the skin to give it a firmer, youthful appearance.

 In the hands of a skilled aesthetic doctor, dermal fillers can significantly reduce or even remove the appearance of the fine lines and wrinkles that are a classic giveaway of age.
 They can also be used to add definition to the cheeks, nose, lips and jawline, recreating the smooth curves of youth.

-As with all of our injectable treatments, we take a ‘less is more’ approach to dermal fillers, treating patients conservatively to achieve natural, balanced results.
+As with all of our injectable treatments, we take a ‘less is more’ approach to filler injections, treating patients conservatively to achieve natural looking, balanced results.
 Following treatment, many of our patients tell us how others have commented on how well rested and refreshed they look – the healthiest possible version of themselves.
 We think that’s the ultimate outcome and testament to the precision and skill of our team.

 Dermal Fillers Treatment Guide & FAQs